Augus1999/mol2chemfigPy3/README.md

 ## Known issue(s)

 * direct using output file from mol2chemfig doesn't work.
-Copy the content to your own LaTaX files
+Copy the content to your own LaTeX files

 ## License